-Project Citizenship is a pioneering social change initiative of Skills Society that aims at helping people with disabilities be seen and included in our communities as full contributing citizens.
+Project Citizenship is a pioneering initiative that aims at helping people with disabilities be seen and included in our communities as full contributing citizens.

 Why the project matters